Classification of knotted tori: Proofs

 \subsection{Proof of the Group Structure Lemma \ref{t:grst}}

-Let us prove that {\it the sum is well-defined}, i.e. that for standardized embeddings $f,g:X\times S^q\to S^m$ the isotopy class of $h_{f,g}$ depends only on $[f]$ and $[g]$.
+Let us prove that {\it the sum is well-defined}, i.e. that for standardized embeddings $f,g:X\times S^q\to S^m$ the isotopy class of $s_{f,g}$ depends only on $[f]$ and $[g]$, but not on the chosen standardizations of $f_0$ and $f_1$.
 For this let us define parametric connected sum of isotopies.
 Take isotopic standardized embeddings $f,f'$ and $g,g'$.
 By the Standardization Lemma \ref{l:stand}.b there are standardized isotopies $F,G:X\times S^q\times I\to S^m\times I$ between $f$ and $f'$, $g$ and $g'$.
 Define an isotopy

-Then $H$ is an isotopy between $h_{fg}$ and $h_{f'g'}$.
+Then $S$ is an isotopy between $s_{fg}$ and $s_{f'g'}$.

-(The isotopy class of $H$ may depend on $F,G$ not only on their isotopy classes.)
+(The isotopy class of $S$ may depend on $F,G$ not only on their isotopy classes.)

 Clearly, {\it $\inc:X\times S^q\to S^m$ represents the zero element.}

 Denote by $R^t$ be the rotation of $\R^s=\R^2\times\R^{s-2}$ whose restriction to the plane $\R^2\times0$ is the rotation through the angle $+\pi t$ and which leaves the orthogonal complement fixed.